Lightning Ridge Australian Opal No. 1 media thumbnails

 Item type Unique piece

 The teardrop silhouette of this piece follows the natural geometry of the original fragment, adapted by the lapidary to highlight the distribution of the play of color.
-The main flash is golden-yellow, shifting to green and blue-purple depending on the angle: a color sequence that covers the visible spectrum from warm to cool with just a few degrees of rotation.
-The white body (N9) acts as a neutral background that intensifies the visibility of the colors.
+The main flash is golden-yellow, shifting to green and blue-purple depending on the angle: a color sequence that spans the visible spectrum from warm to cool with just a few degrees of rotation.

 How play of color forms in opal

-The play of color in opal is an optical phenomenon caused by diffraction, not pigmentation.
-The internal structure of quality opal consists of hydrated silica spheres — between 0.15 and 0.30 micrometers in diameter — arranged in regular layers that act as a three-dimensional diffraction grating.
-When white light passes through these layers, each wavelength is diffracted at a different angle: the visible result is a palette of colors that changes with movement.
-In opals with a white or light background (like this N9), the play of color appears illuminated against a reflective background that amplifies the perception of the hues.
+Opal's play of color is an optical phenomenon caused by diffraction, not pigmentation.
+The internal structure of quality opal is composed of hydrated silica spheres — between 0.15 and 0.30 micrometers in diameter — arranged in regular layers that act as a three-dimensional diffraction grating.

-• Pendant with custom 925 silver mounting — the teardrop silhouette is one of the most versatile shapes for a pendant; the narrowest point allows for an integrated bail within the bezel, without needing to drill the stone.
+• Pendant with custom 925 silver setting — the teardrop silhouette is one of the most versatile shapes for a pendant; the narrowest point allows for an integrated bail in the bezel, without the need to drill the stone.

-• Bezel setting (925 silver or other precious metals) — a hardness of 5.5–6.5 Mohs requires side protection; the closed bezel encloses the perimeter of the teardrop and protects the lower apex, which is the most vulnerable point in this shape.
+• Bezel setting (925 silver or other precious metals) — the 5.5–6.5 Mohs hardness requires lateral protection; the closed bezel encloses the perimeter of the teardrop and protects the lower apex, which is the most vulnerable point in this shape.

 • Wire wrap — an alternative for those who work with wire wrapping; the conical shape of the teardrop makes it easy to build a wire nest that supports the piece from the base without pressing on the face.